pual/couchbase-mobile-portal/md-docs/ready/guides/couchbase-lite/technical-notes/ssl.md

 adb forward tcp:5984 tcp:5984
 ```

-Open [https://localhost:5984](https://localhost:5984), the browser will an unstrustred certificate warning.
-That's expected since you created a self signed certificate and a peer-to-peer context, certificates are generally self-signed because there's no authority to check it against.
+Open [https://localhost:5984](https://localhost:5984), the browser will display an unstrusted certificate warning.
+That's expected since you created a self signed certificate and in a peer-to-peer context, a certificate is generally self-signed because there's no authority to check it against.

 ![](img/browser.png)